 How did 30 million daily listeners — the largest Black mass-media audience in American history — disappear in two decades without anyone building a replacement for the political infrastructure they lost?

-A puzzle master looks at that question and identifies the two variables that changed simultaneously.
-Consolidation destroyed the local ownership that made the stations accountable to communities.
+A puzzle master looks at that question and identifies the two variables that changed at the same time.
+Consolidation destroyed the local ownership that made stations accountable to communities.
 Streaming destroyed the shared experience that made coordinated action possible.
 One killed the soul.
 The other scattered the body.

 Reclaim the electromagnetic spectrum.
 Build 500 low-power FM stations, each rooted in a specific zip code, linked by a shared protocol for information sharing — not a shared syndicator.
 Political consciousness is built block by block, not by satellite.